Seaborne airport service

-You can feel good flying the Seaborne airshuttle.
-Everything about the airshuttle service is designed for your maximum comfort and safety.
+You can feel good flying the Seaborne airport service.
+Everything about our service is designed for your maximum comfort and safety.

-> Seaborne Airlines operates under FAR Part 121 airline, the strictest code of Federal Regulations governing air travel, and the same one that covers all US Major Carriers.
+Seaborne Airlines operates under FAR Part 121 airline, the strictest code of Federal Regulations governing air travel, and the same one that covers all US Major Carriers.
 Seaborne is the only FAR Part 121 airline based in the Caribbean.

 The Power of Two: Seaborne Airlines flights all have two pilots on board our safe twin-engine aircraft.
 Seaborne’s fleet is supported by two maintenance facilities teams, based on St. Croix.
 Seaborne Airlines has maintained an impeccable safety record.